explaingit

 USE CASE 1

-Process user events asynchronously across multiple backend services without them needing to know about each other.
+Process user events across many backend services without them needing to talk to each other directly.

 USE CASE 2